Skip to main content

 Evidence-Led Recommendations

-We only recommend interventions with published clinical trial support.
-We cite the specific trials behind our recommendations - LAMP for atropine, MiSight clinical trial for contact lenses - because Pune's tech-literate parent community deserves that transparency.
+We only recommend interventions with published clinical trial support and cite the specific trials behind our recommendations - because Pune's tech-literate parent community deserves that transparency.

 Individualised Protocol

-We don't apply a standard "myopia programme" to every child.
 Atropine, ortho-k, and myopia control lenses have different profiles.
-We match the intervention to the child's age, progression rate, lifestyle, and tolerance for contact lens wear.
+We match the intervention to the child's age, progression rate, lifestyle, and tolerance - not a standard protocol.

 Documented Progression Tracking

-We maintain a progression record over the management period and adjust the protocol if response is insufficient.
+We maintain a progression record over the management period.
 If a child is not showing the expected 50% slowing after 12 months, we investigate - we don't simply continue the same intervention indefinitely.

 Coordination With Pune Practitioners

-We work alongside, not instead of, your child's existing ophthalmologist or optometrist.
-If cycloplegic refraction is needed, we advise on appropriate practitioners in Pune.
-We share assessment findings (with consent) to ensure continuity.
+We work alongside your child's existing ophthalmologist or optometrist.
+If cycloplegic refraction is needed, we advise on appropriate practitioners in Pune and share assessment findings with consent.

 Myopia Management Across India